 She is a faculty member of the American Academy of Dermatology, the New England Dermatologic Society, the American Society for Laser Medicine and Surgery, and the Women’s Dermatologic Society.

 Dr. Imahiyerobo-Ip is committed to providing comprehensive, cutting-edge, compassionate care to patients of all ages and skin types.
-Her areas of expertise include injectable fillers, laser treatments, chemical peels, acne, hair loss, scalp disorders, and skin cancer detection.
+Her areas of expertise include injectable fillers, laser treatments, chemical peels, acne, hair loss, scalp disorders, skin cancer detection and pediatric dermatology.
 She stays current on the safest and most successful skin care procedures and products and shares that information with all her patients through a skin tips blog.

 - 2013: Women’s Dermatologic Society Mentorship Award

 - 2007: American Academy of Dermatology, Diversity Mentorship Award

 - 2007: American Association of University Women, Selected Professions Fellowship